publicinnovation/openorg/chapters/2_need-and-opportunity.md

 #### Progress to Date

-Over the past year, Public Innovation’s model for impact has evolved from one that was largely focused on public sector innovation—within the confines of public agencies—to a more holistic model that addresses civic innovation at a systems level.
+Over the past year, Public Innovation’s model for impact has evolved from one that was largely focused on public sector innovation&mdash;within the confines of public agencies&mdash;to a more holistic model that addresses civic innovation at a systems level.
 Our current model integrates not just the roles of public servants, but also calls on leaders within nonprofits, the business community, and among everyday citizens to be part of a co-creative process to transform our civic culture.

 To date, we’ve held six CivicMeet Sacramento meetups, launched Code for Sacramento, participated in several hackathons, facilitated a course on social innovation, co-sponsored a design workshop with leaders from Google, attended the Mayors Innovation Summit in Philadelphia, and engaged hundreds of Sacramentans in the process.
 Additionally, we’ve recruited an A-list of advisors from myriad sectors.
 The past year also has allowed us to experiment and determine which strategies will and will not work.
 For example, our renewed focus on citizen engagement is not only important for fostering the exchange of ideas among diverse perspectives, but also to create an environment where citizens are more tolerant of safe risk-taking by their public officials.
 Creating this external “authorizing environment” proved to be more feasible than going directly into public agencies and creating change from within.